Milan Antonijević: Life and career

 Between 2014 and 2018, Antonijević was an independent member of the Council for Monitoring the Implementation of the Action Plan for the Implementation of the Strategy of Prevention and Protection against Discrimination from 2014 to 2018.
 On 1 December 2018, he was named Executive Director of the Open Society Foundation Serbia.
 He initiated the meeting between the Serbian authorities and the opposition at the Faculty of Political Science in Belgrade, which began in August 2019.

 Antonijević is a member of the Serbian Council for Monitoring the Implementation of the Recommendations of the UN Human Rights Mechanism and of the National Convent on the European Union in Serbia, where he has been active since 2015 in Chapters 23 as Coordinator, and 24 in Serbia's EU membership negotiations.
 He is also a fellow to the Salzburg Global Seminar.

 On 1 April 2024, he appeared on the Serbian talk show program Kec na jedanaest where he discussed the ongoing dialogues between Serbia and the EU.
 He shared his view that "the dialogue in Serbia has sunk" in 2010.

+On November 12th 2025 it became public he is candidate for Commissioner for the Protection of Equality.
+Since, Serbian civil society has announced a boycot of the Commissioner's office if Antonijević gets appointed.
+This follows a reported change from human rights lawyer to Vučić-regime apologist, starting in 2020.
+The appointment as Commissioner was confirmed by Serbian parliament on December 3rd, 2025.
+Serbian diaspora organisations had warned against this appointment and spoke out against it.